Cancer Research UK logo.

 It is important to take anti sickness medicines as prescribed even if you don’t feel sick.
 It is easier to prevent sickness rather than treat it once it has started.

-Pain in different parts of your body
+Pain in different parts of the body

-Skin problems
+Skin changes

 You are at an increased risk of developing skin cancer.
 This is a less common side effect.
 Your doctor will check your skin regularly throughout your treatment.